Lucas749/ultravity-insurance/README.md

 # Ultravity Insurance
 Transaction based insurance built on top of [Ultravity](https://www.ultravity.co/).

+Ultravity Insure is a next generation decentralized insurance protocol, enabling the protection of single transactions.
-Users can insure single transactions based on the simulation outcome.
-If deviations to the shown outcome occur, users get their insurance cover paid out instantly.
+Using the Ultravity risk score, users can insure single transactions based on the simulation outcome.
+If the insured transaction has any deviations compared to the simulated outcome, users get their insurance cover paid out instantly.
 Capital is provided by permissionless vaults where users can stake WBIT to collect insurance premiums.
-Users can choose between multiple pools with distinct risks/return characteristics.
+Stakers can choose between multiple pools with distinct risks/return characteristics.

 # Deployed contracts
 Our contracts are deployed on the Mantle testnet: